 You do not need to know if you have a mental health diagnosis or a specific mental health condition to ask for help.
 The mental health plan will conduct an assessment of your condition.
-The provider will evaluate whether you may have a mental health disorder that negatively affects your daily life or if you may have a mental health disorder or suspected mental health disorder that has the potential to negatively impact your life if you do not receive treatment.
-You will be able to receive the services you need while your provider conducts this assessment.
-You do not need to have a mental health diagnosis or a specific mental health condition to receive services during the assessment period.
+The provider will evaluate whether you have a mental health condition that has the potential to negatively affect your daily life if you do not receive treatment.
+You will be able to receive clinically appropriate and covered services while your provider conducts this assessment.

 If you are under age 21, you may also be able to access specialty mental health services if you have a mental health condition due to trauma, involvement in the child welfare system, juvenile justice involvement, or experiencing homelessness.
-Additionally, if you are under age 21, the mental health plan must provide medically necessary services to correct or help your mental health condition.
-Services that sustain, support, improve, or make more tolerable a mental health condition are considered medically necessary.
+Additionally, if you are under age 21, the mental health plan must provide medically necessary services to correct or ameliorate your mental health condition.
+Services that correct, sustain, support, improve, or make more tolerable a mental health condition are considered medically necessary.